sophiapoirier/destroyfx/README.md

 localized values for some Info.plist values and are located in
 <language-code>.lproj subdirectories accordingly.

+Some of the external libraries that we use are included in our repository as submodules, and you will need to populate these any time you clone our repository or fetch/pull and see updates made to the submodules.
+Do so by running the following command:
+`git submodule update --init --recursive`

 In order to build Audio Units, you need a Mac with Xcode installed.
 Xcode is available in the Mac App Store.